 Located in a renovated 19th-century horse stable in historic downtown, Art in Bloom Gallery presents an eclectic mix of original paintings, ceramics, sculpture, blown glass, stained-glass mosaics, photography, mobiles, jewelry, limited-edition prints and mixed media by internationally and nationally established and emerging artists.
 Visitors will be charmed by the original heart-pine ceiling and brick walls of the building that are mixed with modern-day technology such as interactive computer screens and WiFi displaying digital and physical art.
 Head outdoors to explore the courtyard that displays outdoor sculptures and is the site of seasonal special events.

-Originally constructed in 1888, St. Andrews Church has been transformed into the Brooklyn Arts Center at St. Andrews.
+Originally constructed in 1888, St. Andrews Church has been transformed into the Brooklyn Arts Center + The Annex.
 The restored and refurbished space, located in the Brooklyn Arts District, now serves as an event venue that hosts art shows and vintage flea markets featuring one-of-a-kind pieces throughout the year.

 If you’re a lover of wine and art, a stop to Bottega Art & Wine is a must.
 Artists, collectors, wine enthusiasts and beer connoisseurs regularly gather at the wine-bar-meets-gallery full of interesting spaces, sculptures and 3D art pieces featured inside and outside in the backyard courtyard.

 New Elements Gallery has showcased the best of regional and national fine art and craft since 1985.
 At this historic downtown gallery, you’ll find exceptional, unique pieces that fit a variety of styles and just might be the perfect souvenir of your travels.